dillonkearns/advent-posts/types-without-borders-isnt-enough.md

 Again, this is because of the power of the Combinator pattern.
 Since a Combinator is just built up of other Combinators, we can build up very complex data serialization out of smaller pieces, and then _combine_ them into one type that's nice to work with in an exhaustive switch statement!

+## Sneak peak of elm-ts-interop

+Thanks for reading!
+I'll be releasing `elm-ts-interop` very soon, so stay tuned.
+If you want a sneak peak, you can browse this [preview of the documentation](https://elm-doc-preview.netlify.app/TsInterop-Encode?repo=dillonkearns%2Felm-ts-interop&version=main).
+I'd love to hear your thoughts.
+Let me know what you think on Twitter [@dillontkearns](https://twitter.com/dillontkearns)!

 [^data-interchange]: Evan Czaplicki's [vision for data interchange in Elm](https://gist.github.com/evancz/1c5f2cf34939336ecb79b97bb89d9da6).
 [^types-without-borders]: [Types Without Borders](https://www.youtube.com/watch?v=memIRXFSNkU) at Elm Conf 2018
 [^elm-graphql]: https://github.com/dillonkearns/elm-graphql